MontOpsInc/PsychicBarnacle-API/Readme.md

 # Psychic Barnacle, How-To
-Welcome to Psychic Barnacle, a system that understands any system.
+Welcome to Psychic Barnacle, an honest system that understands any system.

 ## What Psychic Barnacle Does
 Input your dataset, and Barnacle does the heavy lifting, giving data analysis insight instantaneously.
 Using proprietary math, the insights show direct effects on an outcome.